MaxCri81/getCountryDataAndNeighbour/README.md

 AUTHORS: Jonas Schmedtmann edited by Massimiliano Crisafulli

-HOW TO START THIS PROJECT: Launch `index.html`
+HOW TO START THIS PROJECT:

-USER INSTRUCTIONS:
 - Launch `index.html` with Google Chrome
 - Open the console (Windows: Ctrl + shift + j)
 - type: getCountryDataAndNeighboursParallel("spain")